Parallel Global Edge Switching for the Uniform Sampling of Simple Graphs with Prescribed Degrees: Introduction

-We engineer a fast sequential \esmc implementation as a baseline to quantify further speed-ups.
-This algorithm has expected linear running-time, and to the best of our knowledge, outperforms all freely available \esmc implementations.

-Next, we consider a simple parallelization of \esmc, but show that it may deviate from the intended Markov Chain depending on the scheduler.
-We then consider a more involved parallelization that avoids deviations by taking into account the dependencies between edge switches.
-As we discuss, however, this parallelization is unlikely to scale well due to the complex nature of the dependencies.

-For this reason, we propose the \emph{Global} Edge Switching Markov Chain (\gesmc) and show that it too converges to a uniform distribution on $\alldegseq$.
-This \esmc variant is designed with parallel algorithms in mind and exhibits easier dependencies between edge switches.
-We then present an efficient parallel algorithm for \gesmc.
+We propose the Global Edge Switching Markov Chain (\gesmc), a new switch Markov Chain for sampling simple undirected graphs with prescribed degrees and show that it converges to the uniform distribution.
+This Markov Chain is designed with parallel algorithms in mind and exhibits less complex dependencies between edge switches.
+Consequently, we describe and analyze an exact shared-memory parallel algorithm for \gesmc.
+In addition, we describe an exact parallel algorithm for \esmc.

-In an experimental section, we provide empirical evidence that \gesmc uses the same number of edge switches (or even fewer) as the standard \esmc, and measure the efficiency and scalability of our algorithms.
+In an empirical study, we provide evidence that \gesmc mixes faster than or equally well as standard \esmc, and demonstrate the efficiency and scalability of our parallel \gesmc implementation.
+To the best of our knowledge, our implementation outperforms all openly available solutions by up to two orders of magnitude using 32 threads.